hyweljohnllewellyn/hywelme/privacy-policy.md

 30. Hywel Llewellyn reserves the right to change this privacy policy as we may deem necessary from time to time or as may be required by law.
 Any changes will be immediately posted on the Website and you are deemed to have accepted the terms of the privacy policy on your first use of the Website following the alterations.

-  You may contact Hywel Llewellyn by email at hywel.llewellyn@gmail.com.
+  You may contact Hywel Llewellyn by email at privacy@hywel.me

 ##Attribution